 You know what it is like.
 Your cat is right there at the door when you come home.
 People say cats have a psychic ability to know when you are coming home.
 They can get into position well before you are anywhere near your home.
 It has to be some sort of sixth sense or something that only the mysterious cat possesses.

 I think – actually, I know – this is just people looking for something special when in fact the reason why cats know when we are coming home is because they are sensitive to our routine behavior, the sounds we make, and smells etc..
 In short they are sensitive creatures.
 By comparison some people are quite insensitive.
+It has also been discovered that domestic cats have an inbuilt clock a bit like humans and therefore they can measure time.

 This enables the cat to pick up signs of our return from work or somewhere else at the earliest possible opportunity, well before we think it is possible even if the timing is out of the ordinary.
 Although routine is a major factor, I am sure.
 Cats have a decent internal clock.
 They can guage time roughly and will sense that it is time for you to return and then position themselves near the door or on a window sill and wait.